240-Million-Year-Old Prehistoric Turtle Is ‘Oldest’ Bone Cancer Case In Fossil Record

 An ancient creature that roamed the Earth during the time of the dinosaurs has just been diagnosed with bone cancer.
-The “patient” is a prehistoric shell-less turtle called Pappochelys rosinae and was alive 240 million years ago during the Triassic – a period sometimes called the Age of the Reptiles and which marked the dawn of the dinosaurs.
+The “patient” is a prehistoric shell-less turtle called Pappochelys rosinae and was alive 240 million years ago during the Triassic – a period sometimes called the Age of the Reptiles, which marked the dawn of the dinosaurs.

-According to a new study published on Thursday in the journal JAMA Oncology, the ancient reptile was diagnosed with what we know as a very modern disease, namely malignant periosteal osteosarcoma.
-The ruthless malady – one that still plagues Earth’s creatures today – was discovered by a team of German, Canadian, and American scientists after performing painstaking X-ray analysis on the creature’s remains.
+According to a new study published on Thursday in the journal JAMA Oncology, the ancient reptile was diagnosed with what we know as a very modern disease; namely, malignant periosteal osteosarcoma.
+The ruthless disese – one that still plagues Earth’s creatures today – was discovered by a team of German, Canadian, and American scientists after performing painstaking X-ray analysis on the creature’s remains.

-The team studied a fossilized femur belonging to Pappochelys rosinae – one unearthed in 2008 in Germany – and spotted the cancer with the help of microscopy and computerized tomography.
+The team studied a fossilized femur belonging to Pappochelys rosinae – one unearthed in 2008 in Germany – and spotted cancer with the help of microscopy and computerized tomography.

 “This is one of the oldest cases of cancer in the fossil record, and its oldest known occurrence among amniotes in general, the group of animals that includes the reptiles, birds, and mammals,” study co-author Florian Witzmann said in a statement published by the Museum of Natural History in Berlin.

 The incredible finding is all the more important considering that cancer is extremely difficult to detect in ancient bones.
-This is because the malady usually occurs in soft tissue, which is generally not preserved in fossils.
+This is because the disease usually occurs in soft tissue, which is generally not preserved in fossils.

 Paleontologists & physicians from Germany, Canada and the USA have discovered #cancer on the oldest fossil turtle, Pappochelys rosinae.
 Malignant tumors are almost unknown in fossils.
 That is what makes this discovery so important! #paleontology https://t.co/GiBnVRkPT7 pic.twitter.com/J5AhOVhpxA